appsemble/appsemble/docs/03-guide/security.md

 default role is assigned.

-The `policy` property can be set to `everyone` to give everyone the default role, `organization` to only do this for users being in the same organization as the app, and `invite` which does not assign roles by default at all.
+The `policy` property can be set to `everyone` to give everyone the default role, `organization` to only do this for users being in the same organization as the app and `invite` which does not assign roles by default at all.

 The roles listed in the `roles` object may be used to restrict specific parts of an app.
 This can be